edgelesssys/marblerun/docs/docs/workflows/recover-coordinator.md

 Different situations require the [recovery](../features/recovery.md) of the Coordinator.
 If the Coordinator fails to unseal its state, it will enter recovery mode.

-You need the corresponding private key to the [`RecoveryKeys` defined in the manifest](define-manifest.md#recoverykeys), and the [recovery secret returned to you during the initial upload of the manifest](set-manifest.md).
+You need the corresponding private key to the [`RecoveryKeys` defined in the manifest](define-manifest.md#recoverykeys) and the [recovery secret returned to you during the initial upload of the manifest](set-manifest.md).

 :::info

 If you don't want or can't recover the old state, you can also dismiss it by [uploading a new manifest](set-manifest.md).
-The old state will be overwritten on disk and the `/recover` endpoint won't be available anymore.
+The old state will be overwritten on disk, and the `/recover` endpoint won't be available anymore.

 :::